Securiti announces a $75M Series C Funding Round

 As per the CPRA, even third parties must agree to provide the data similar protections to the CPRA for the transfer to be valid.

-The CPRA will come into effect on January 1, 2023.
-Businesses have until then to audit their current practices, come up with a new framework that adheres to the CPRA regulation on data protection, train their staff accordingly, and reinvent how they handle their customers’ data.
+The CPRA came into effect on January 1, 2023.
+After its enforcement businesses have to come up with a new framework that adheres to the CPRA regulation on data protection, train their staff accordingly, and reinvent how they handle their customers’ data.
 It wouldn’t be wrong to state that this presents a significant challenge for all corporations.

 Securiti is a market leader in AI-driven solutions to data privacy and data compliance software.
 Using robotic automation, artificial intelligence, and machine learning, it automates most of the organizations’ compliance tasks at the click of a single button.
 To learn more about how Securiti and its several privacy compliance tools can help your business, request a demo today.